luongdinhdung123/Cluster-GCN/README.md

 # Cluster-GCN
-This is an implementation of Cluster-GCN, using StellarGraph as the library
+This is an implementation of Cluster-GCN, using StellarGraph library

 **Reference Links:**
 - [StellarGraph library](https://stellargraph.readthedocs.io/en/stable/)